1.0 Introduction and Using this Guide

-There are numerous Open Source Intelligence ("OSINT") courses available from private sector providers and public institutions.
-For many students in these courses who have grown up with the Internet or use social media, these introductory courses are set at the right level; and they benefit immensely from the highly actionable skills they learn.
+There are numerous Open Source Intelligence (“OSINT”) courses available from private sector providers and public institutions.
+For the many students who have grown up with the Internet or use social media, these introductory courses are set at the right level and students benefit immensely from the highly actionable skills they learn.

 There is another cohort who is entering the digital investigation era.
 These individuals are new to investigating and researching using computers and the Internet.
 They have an interest, or indeed a requirement to gather information from online sources but they’re not much social network users and are not “digital natives”.
 They might be a veteran police detective, intelligence officer or private sector investigator with a lot of experience conducting information gathering, but not from digital sources, and they have relied on others to do the technology part.
 If this sounds like you, then this is the guide for you.